-There are four basic steps involved in the process:
+There are five basic steps involved in the process:

 - Collect overlapping images of the area of interest